-The general principle is that training should be attended as much as possible during working hours.
+The general principle is that training, exam and a re-exam should be attended as much as possible during working hours.
 The time required to attend and complete the training will be considered working hours, up to a maximum of 8 hours per day, with 100% salary compensation.
 If the training is attended during weekends, these hours may be compensated, up to a maximum of 8 hours per day.